pelavarre/xshverb/README.md

 ### |grep hello

-Classic Grep takes this as a search for a pattern that fails to match if the reality differs only in case
+Classic Grep searches for your pattern, but secretly fails to match when your reality differs only in case

     % echo HELLO Hello hello |tr ' ' '\n' |grep hello hello